morph-us/Library-Management-System/README.md

 RESTful API for operations on Model Book using Django REST framework

+Note : some endpoints require authentications so cannot be directly tested on Post man.

+You need to generate auth token to test API on POSTMAN.

+This project can generate auth token to test api

+Following are steps to generate auth token.

+1.Login to your account. https://cryptic-brushlands-35629.herokuapp.com/login/

+2.visit endpoint **/auth/**  like: https://cryptic-brushlands-35629.herokuapp.com/auth/

+3.copy the token value

+4.create following Authorization header in Postman request: **Authorization : Token token_value**

+5.Now your postman request is authorized.

 ### endpoint: /api/book/
 Operation : create Book or Retrieve all books